 Celltrion and Rani Therapeutics Partner on Development of Oral Monoclonal Antibody Treatment

-Celltrion will be Rani’s exclusive supplier of ustekinumab biosimilar, CT-P43, for oral RT-111 RaniPill™ program

-/EIN News/ -- SAN JOSE, Calif., Jan.
-09, 2023 (GLOBE NEWSWIRE) -- Rani Therapeutics Holdings, Inc. (“Rani Therapeutics” or “Rani”) (Nasdaq: RANI), a clinical-stage biotherapeutics company focused on the oral delivery of biologics and drugs, today announced that it has partnered with Celltrion for the development of RT-111, an orally administered ustekinumab biosimilar.
+SAN JOSE, Calif., Jan.
+09, 2023 (GLOBE NEWSWIRE) -- Rani Therapeutics Holdings, Inc. ("Rani Therapeutics" or "Rani") RANI, a clinical-stage biotherapeutics company focused on the oral delivery of biologics and drugs, today announced that it has partnered with Celltrion for the development of RT-111, an orally administered ustekinumab biosimilar.

 Under a license and supply agreement, Celltrion will exclusively supply to Rani the ustekinumab biosimilar drug substance (CT-P43) required for RT-111.
 Rani is granted an exclusive license to use CT-P43 in the development and commercialization of RT-111, and Celltrion is granted a right of first negotiation to acquire worldwide rights to RT-111 following a Phase 1 clinical trial.